People who have left the Churches of Christ

 For more on Stone and Campbell click here.

 There is also a sizable group in Australia called the Churches of Christ that traces its roots to the Restoration Movement.
-They use instruments of music, are much more moderate than Churches of Christ in the USA, being similar to the Independent Christian Church/Disciples of Christ in the USA.
+They use instruments of music, and are much more moderate than Churches of Christ in the USA, being similar to the Independent Christian Church/Disciples of Christ in the USA.